 Can I walk from the Train Station?
 How far is it?

-You can walk from the train station; it takes about 30 mins but buses run every 5 mins to the town centre.
+Yes; it takes about 30 mins but buses run every 5 mins to the Town Centre.

 Is there disabled parking and viewing?

 Yes, but it is limited – disabled parking drop-off point is at the bottom of Sea Road at Boscombe Pier.
 Accessible car-parks are at Sea Road (BH5 1BN) and the Winter Gardens (BH2 5AQ with 250 spaces).
 There is accessible viewing available at Monkey Island at the end of East Overcliff Drive ( BH1 3BZ with 80 car parking spots).
 In addition, entering the event site from Boscombe, there is an accessible viewing area on the promenade outside the Surf Steps School (BH5 1BN).

 For more information on blue badge parking in the town, you may wish to contact Borough Council Parking Services.